 We recommend that you check with the beneficiary first as it may be quicker to post a bank draft directly to them.

 Most of the above products and services are provided by Westpac Banking Corporation ABN 33 007 457 141, incorporated in Australia (New Zealand division).
 Some products may be provided by Westpac New Zealand Limited.
 No member of the Westpac group accepts any liability for losses suffered as a result of converting currencies and any exchange risks from the conversion of currencies is the responsibility of the account/deposit holder.
-You can get a copy of the current disclosure statement for Westpac New Zealand Limited and a copy of the investment statement for any securities for which an investment statement is required from any Westpac branch in New Zealand free of charge.
+You can get a copy of the current disclosure statement for Westpac New Zealand Limited and a copy of any applicable investment statement or term sheet for your investment from any Westpac branch in New Zealand free of charge.